Eric Mill: Early career

-Government Service
+Government service

 Mill joined GSA in 2014 as a member of the then-new 18F digital services agency inside the Office of Citizen Services and Innovative Technologies (OCSIT).
 In subsequent years, he was named a senior advisor for 18F, and its new parent organization Technology Transformation Services.
 Mill also served as deputy director of GSA's authentication and sign-on service, Login.gov.

 In 2019, Eric served on the U.S. Senate Committee on Rules and Administration’s Democratic staff as a senior technology advisor on election security.
 In that role, he drafted the DOTGOV Act of 2020 to strengthen the .gov internet domain, which passed as part of the FY20 appropriations bill.
 After leaving Congress, Mill worked on the Chrome security team at Google.

 Mill joined the Biden Administration in 2021 as a senior advisor to the Federal Chief Information Officer in the Office of Management and Budget.
 He led work on the Federal Zero Trust Strategy, the 2024 FedRAMP Modernization Memo, and managed investments in the Technology Modernization Fund.
 In January 2024, Mill left OMB to take a new position as the executive director for Cloud Strategy in GSA's Technology Transformation Services.
 In that role, he oversaw FedRAMP reform along with other cloud security initiatives.

+Wikimedia Foundation

+Eric Mill joined The Wikimedia Foundation in May of 2025, wherein he leads the Product Security and Integrity team.
+A few months later in September of 2025, Eric Mill, working with Kosta Harlan and Szymon Grabarczuk, lead Wikipedia's transition from Fancy Captcha to the javascript-based hCaptcha.